SAMa: Material-aware 3D Selection and Segmentation: Method

 \subsection{Refinement}

 \paragraph{Frame duplication.}

 We observe that the frame where the user clicks exhibits significantly higher selection noise.
-This is due to the memory module not being queried for this selection, meaning that the model does not have access to the information in the other frames.
+This is due to the fact that, by default, SAM2 does not query the memory module for this selection, meaning that the model does not have access to the information in the other frames.
 To improve selection quality on this frame, we simply duplicate it.
 The first copy is used for conditioning the selection without memory module, and the second copy is included with the other frames in the sequence, using the memory module.
-We show the effect of click-frame duplication in \cref{fig:frame_duplication} and on the original SAM2 model in the supplemental material.
+We show the benefit of click-frame duplication in \cref{fig:frame_duplication} and on the original SAM2 model in the supplemental.

 \paragraph{kNN-based voting.}

 Thresholding our kNN-reconstructed 3D similarity field yields a binary selection field.
 To ensure a clean selection, we use a binary voting scheme: we consider a 3D point as selected if more than half of its nearest neighbors pass the selection threshold.
 The threshold can be set by the user to adjust the selection, as in prior work~\cite{sharma2023materialistic}.
 We show the effect of this aggregation strategy in \cref{fig:kNN_weighting}.